TEAM-HL/T3A2-A/Readme.md

 ##### [Multer](https://github.com/expressjs/multer)

-This is a middleware we will be using to manage form data and handle the storage of uploaded files to be stored in our database.
+Multer a middleware that will manage form data and handle the storage of uploaded files to be stored in our database.
-(Potential compatibility issues)

 ### Context / Dataflow Diagrams

-The below *context diagram* gives a birds-eye view of the inputs and outputs that are sent and received between external entities, related to the core purpose of the application.
+The below *context diagram* gives a birds-eye view of the inputs and outputs related to the core purpose of the application.

 ![CD-input&output](docs/diagrams/ContextDiagram.png)